fluent-plugins-nursery/fluent-plugin-latency/README.md

   </store>
 </match>

+# Whatever you want to do
 <match **>
-  type stdout # whatever you want to do
+  type stdout
 </match>
 ```